 Marina Talalaeva, Project Manager

 Marina is a native of Nizhny Novgorod, Russia and is fluent in Russian and English.
 In New York City, she has worked extensively with children while completing her studies at HB Studio.
 In the past, Marina has studied with world-renowned teachers, including Aleksey Burago, Sam Groom and Norman Taylor.
 Currently working as Project Manager at The Russian Arts Theater & Studio, Marina recently assistant produced Dr. Chekhov's Swan Song + Other Prescriptions, where she also made her New York stage debut.
 The show performed to sold-out houses at the historic Stanton Street Shul and was a great hit with both Russian and American audiences.
 At the moment, Marina has been cast in The Itinerant Laboratory Theater's upcoming production of Hanoch Levin's Requiem.
-Marina is also project managing Uncle Vanya, which will be produced by The Russian Arts Theater & Studio in October 2013.
+Marina is also assisting in project managing of The Bear & Other Jokes, which will be produced by The Russian Arts Theater & Studio in July, 2014.

 Olia Rogova, Set Designer